Bureau of Internal Revenue: C. Aquino administration

-After the People's Revolution in February 1986, a renewed thrust towards an effective tax administration was pursued by the Bureau.
+After the People Power Revolution in February 1986, a renewed thrust towards an effective tax administration was pursued by the Bureau.
 "Operation: Walang Lagay" was launched to promote the efficient and honest collection of taxes.

 On January 30, 1987, the Bureau was reorganized under the administration of Commissioner Bienvenido Tan Jr. pursuant to Executive Order (EO) No. 127.
 Under the said EO, two major functional groups headed and supervised by a Deputy Commissioner were created, and these were: 1) the Assessment and Collection Group; and 2) the Legal and Internal Administration Group.

 With the advent of the value-added tax (VAT) in 1988, a massive campaign program aimed to promote and encourage compliance with the requirements of the VAT was launched.
 The adoption of the VAT system was one of the structural reforms provided for in the 1986 Tax Reform Program, which was designed to simplify tax administration and make the tax system more equitable.
 It was also in 1988 that the Revenue Information Systems Services Inc. (RISSI) was abolished and transferred back to the BIR by virtue of a Memorandum Order from the Office of the President dated May 24, 1988.
 This transfer had implications on the delivery of the computerization requirements of the Bureau in relation to its functions of tax assessment and collection.

 The entry of Commissioner Jose Ong in 1989 saw the advent of the "Tax Administration Program" which is the embodiment of the Bureau's mission to improve tax collection and simplify tax administration.
 The Program contained several tax reform and enhancement measures, which included the use of the Taxpayer Identification Number (TIN) and the adoption of the New Payment Control System and Simplified Net Income Taxation Scheme.

 Ramos administration

 The year 1993 marked the entry into the Bureau of its first female Commissioner, Liwayway Vinzons-Chato.
 In order to attain the Bureau's vision of transformation, a comprehensive and integrated program known as the ACTS or Action-Centered Transformation Program was undertaken to realign and direct the entire organization towards the fulfillment of its vision and mission.

 It was during Commissioner Chato's term that a five-year Tax Computerization Project (TCP) was undertaken in 1994.
 This involved the establishment of a modern and computerized Integrated Tax System and Internal Administration System.

-Further streamlining of the BIR was approved in July 1997 through the passage of EO No.430, in order to support the implementation of the computerized Integrated Tax System.
+Further streamlining of the BIR was approved in July 1997 through the passage of EO No. 430, in order to support the implementation of the computerized Integrated Tax System.
 Highlights of the said EO included the: 1) creation of a fourth Revenue Group in the BIR, which is the Legal and Enforcement Group (headed by a Deputy Commissioner); and 2) creation of the Internal Affairs Service, Taxpayers Assistance Service, Information Planning and Quality Service and the Revenue Data Centers.